fybrik/fybrik/docs/IsolationNetworkPolicies.md

 - if the NetworkPolicyPeers array and “workloadSelector” are empty, no Network Policies will be created, which is similar to current implementation.

+- allow to user by modifying the "FybrikApplication.spec.selector" in the instance of its fybrikapplication to modify the NP without modification/redeployment of the data plane. *TODO:* we have to check if it is possible.

 - extend blueprint’s module install/uninstall process by installation of a relevant instance of network policies.